caomw/hessian/for-meeting/notes.md

 ![](./img/mnist-full-negative-eigen/parameter_test.png)

 (I stopped the regular one after 10 epochs because this was a sanity check and it keeps having better accuracy than the hessian mode)

+This means that I need to tune the stepsize for full dataset as well. (cannot rely on the info from the reduced dataset (2000 data sample set)

 ## CIFAR-10